This post may contain affiliate links. Read our disclosure policy here.

 Easy Pinwheels with Corned Beef

-These Reuben pinwheels are filled with corned beef, Swiss cheese, and sauerkraut for a crazy good bento box lunch idea you can make in a matter of minutes.
+These Reuben pinwheels are filled with corned beef, Swiss cheese, and sauerkraut for a crazy good bento box school lunch idea you can make in a matter of minutes.

 That being said, it is one of those recipes that tastes better if you prep it the day before.
 Overnight, the ingredients have time to sit and “mesh” together, and the results are a tasty lunch with more free time in the morning!